Amazing Things to Do on your Winter Getaway to Margaret River

 There are plenty of breweries located in the Margaret River Region, each with their own distinctive style, making it the ultimate destination for craft beer lovers.
 With unique blends, ciders, seasonal beers and great food it is the perfect place to sit back and relax.
 They are also great for escaping the winter rain, with seating areas indoors!

 All the breweries are family friendly, making them a great place to take the kids.
 They have large grassed areas and most have playgrounds.
-So grab yourself a tasting paddle while you watch your kids run around!

-Relax with a Winter Warmer
+Relax with a Coffee

 Sitting back with a good cup of coffee is the best way to appreciate the cooler weather.
-There are many cafes scattered throughout the Margaret River Region, leaving you with plenty of options for your caffeine fix.
+There are many cafes scattered throughout the Region, leaving you with plenty of options for your caffeine fix.

 Each café has its own unique attributes, from ocean views, quirky character and delicious breakfast options for you to enjoy.
 The café scene in the Margaret River Region is a must do, it is a beautiful place to grab a cup of coffee, especially during the winter!